 by Tish Harrison Warren

-Tish Harrison Warren offers important insight into what appears to be an inescapable predicament.
+From her Prayer in the Night , Tish Harrison Warren offers important insight into what appears to be an inescapable predicament.
 Here’s the issue: In the throes of real pain and genuine suffering, we struggle to make sense out of the goodness of God (assuming there is some sense to be made under such pressure).
 This predicament favors no one and applies to everyone, whether believer or unbeliever, theist or atheist, or even apatheist (the persistently indifferent).
 No one is free of this recalcitrant, existential angst presented by the predicament.
-Here’s the situation in the form of a question: Do we allow our circumstances to frame our deepest commitments about the goodness of God’s character or do we hold to the goodness of God’s character so it frames the interpretation of our circumstances? ∗
+In the form of a question we might put it this way: Do we allow our circumstances to frame our deepest commitments about the goodness of God’s character or do we hold to the goodness of God’s character so it frames the interpretation of our circumstances?

-For believers in God, there’s one aspect from her Prayer in the Night that I will address.
-Even though some might pick apart her point, find some theological or philosophical nuance not addressed, or that should be addressed, the initial tug this has on my heart is acute.
-Her perception penetrates deep and resonates with something important that speaks to me, so I will unpack it here.
-It is my hope that it will speak to you.
+Even though some might pick apart her point and find some theological or philosophical nuance not addressed, the initial tug this insight has on my heart is acute.
+Her perception penetrates deep and resonates with something important, so I will endeavor to unpack it here.

 My friend Julie (Hunter’s wife) is an artist.
 Her watercolors hang in my kitchen.
 Years ago, when her son was very young, he had to have surgery.
 Like any parents whose child is going under the knife, my friends were anxious.
 Before the nurses wheeled their son into the operating room, Julie looked at Hunter and said, “We have to decide right now whether or not God is good, because if we wait to determine that by the results of this surgery, we will always keep God on trial.”